siddarthkrishna10/Project_Zlatan/README.md

 # The Curious Case of Zlatan Ibrahimović

-While working on my [Football Transfers piece](https://github.com/siddarthkrishna10/Football_Transfers), I came across a quirk in the dataset. _Zlatan Ibrahimović_; the legendary Journeyman/Illeist/Scorer-of-great-goals/Pompous/Swedish Footballer, was undervalued throughout his career.
+While working on my [Football Transfers piece](https://github.com/siddarthkrishna10/Football_Transfers), I came across a quirk in the dataset. _Zlatan Ibrahimović_; the Legendary/Journeyman/Illeist/Scorer-of-great-goals/Pompous/Swedish Footballer, was undervalued throughout his career.
 You would think that one of the most decorated footballers in the modern era who has won over 31 career trophies and scored over 450+ goals would've been highly sought after in terms of money!
 But that doesn't seem to be the case with Zlatan.
 Just take a look at this graph,

 ![ZlatanValuation_Snap](https://github.com/siddarthkrishna10/Project_Zlatan/blob/master/Code/ZlatanValuation_Snap.PNG)